Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 9: The Internet.md

 | **ISP Backbones** | High-speed fiber links (Tier 1/2/3) |
 | **IXPs (Internet Exchange Points)** | ISP interconnection hubs |

+Tier 1: Owns and operates the main intercontinental highways.
+Tier 2: Connects cities and towns via regional roads, some of which use Tier 1 highways.
+Tier 3: Provides local streets to homes and small offices.

 ### **B. Connecting to an ISP**
 1. **Physical Connection**:
    - Home: Modem → Router → ISP Point of Presence (PoP)